mikolib1ch/inboxlab/README.md

   # Inbox Lab

   This is a code bundle for Inbox Lab.
-The original project is available at https://www.figma.com/design/bRYzNtqq4rddjhZn75relE/Inbox-Lab.

   ## Running the code